boom-lab/crocolake-julia/README.md

 ## CrocoLake-Julia

-CrocoLake-Julia is a collection of Jupyter notebooks that shows how to interface with [CrocoLake](https://crocolakedocs.readthedocs.io/en/latest/) and Argo's parquet databases with Ju;oa.
+CrocoLake-Julia is a collection of Jupyter notebooks that shows how to interface with [CrocoLake](https://crocolakedocs.readthedocs.io/en/latest/) and Argo's parquet databases with Julia.

 ### Table of Contents
 1. [Usage](#usage)